JJ/daleksay/README.md

-# critterhey
+# DalekSay

-This is an updatization (yep, that's a thing) of cowsay, using modern Perl idioms.
-Install it using
+This is an updatization (yep, that's a thing) of cowsay, originally at https://github.com/tnalpgge/rank-amateur-cowsay, using modern Perl idioms.
+For instance, you can install depencencies using

 	cpanm --instaldeps .

+And then run it from this directory or

+	export COWPATH = <this dir/cows>

+and run it from anywhere.
+This can probably improved, but this is simple and straighforward.

 # Old README starts here.

+>Some of the files mentioned here might not be present in this new repo.

 This is cowsay, imported directly from my ancient CVS repository, plus a few documentation tweaks to make it a bit more friendly to